Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: NSRT Representation

 In this paper, we will learn and plan with a \emph{collection} of NSRTs.
 Together with the object set $\O$ of a task, a collection of NSRTs jointly defines four things: an \emph{abstract action space} for efficient planning; a (partial) \emph{abstract transition model} over the abstract state space $\S^\uparrow$ and the abstract action space; a (partial) \emph{low-level transition model} over environment states and actions; and \emph{action samplers} to refine abstract actions into environment actions.
 The rest of this section describes how NSRTs define these four components.

-First, we define the notion of an NSRT \emph{grounded} with objects, which represents an abstract action for a task:
+First, we define the notion of grounding an NSRT:

-\begin{defn} Given an object set $\O$, a \emph{ground NSRT} is an NSRT whose parameters $o_i \in \param$ are replaced by objects from $\O$, following a bijective \emph{substitution} $\sigma$ mapping each $o_i$ to an object.
+\begin{defn} Given an object set $\O$, a \emph{ground NSRT} is an NSRT whose parameters $o_i \in \param$ are replaced by objects from $\O$, following an injective \emph{substitution} $\sigma$ mapping each $o_i$ to an object.
 The ground preconditions and effects under $\sigma$ are denoted $P_\sigma$ and $E_\sigma$ respectively. \end{defn}

 Given a set of NSRTs and a task with object set $\O$, the resulting set of \emph{ground} NSRTs defines an \emph{abstract} action space for that task, which we denote as $\A^\uparrow$.
 Therefore, the phrases \emph{abstract action} and \emph{ground NSRT} are interchangeable.
 For instance, say we wrote an NSRT called \textsc{Stack} with two parameters $?x$ and $?y$; let $\sigma = \{?x \mapsto o_3, ?y \mapsto o_6\}$.
 Then $\textsc{Stack}(o_3, o_6)$ is an abstract action with substitution $\sigma$.